mailech/AI-Food-Freshness-Monitoring-Platform/README.md

 - To estimate the remaining shelf life of food.
 - To monitor food storage conditions.
 - To manage food inventory and expiry information.
-- To generate alerts for important food-related conditions.
+- To generate timely freshness, storage, and expiry alerts.
-- To provide useful recommendations for food handling and storage.
+- To provide recommendations for better food handling and storage.
-- To generate analytical reports for better decision-making.
+- To generate detailed analytical reports.
-- To help reduce food wastage.
+- To support food waste reduction through timely decision-making.

 ---

 ## ✨ Key Features

-### 🔐 User Authentication
+### 🔐 1.
+User Authentication

-The platform provides secure user authentication features including:
+The platform provides secure authentication and access management features:

 - User registration
 - User login
-- Password protection
+- Password hashing
 - JWT-based authentication
-- Google OAuth login
+- Google OAuth authentication
 - Role-based access control

 ---

-### 🤖 AI-Based Food Freshness Analysis
+### 🤖 2.
+AI-Based Food Freshness Analysis

-Users can upload a food image through the dashboard.
+Users can upload a food image through the dashboard for AI-based analysis.

-The system analyzes the image and provides:
+The system provides:

 - Food identification
 - Freshness status